marigold-dev/dune-starter-training/README.md

 Now we have a `dune-project` we can use it to generate our `caravanserai.opam` and describe our dependencies.
 We would like to add `dune` as build dependency, `ocamlformat`, `ocamlformat-rpc`, `ocaml-lsp-server` as developement dependencies, `alcotest` for testing, and `dream` as a project dependency

-Since there is no notion of development dependencies with opam, we will produce 2 packages, one for dev purpose and one for development purpose.
+Since there is no notion of development dependencies with opam, we will produce 2 packages, one for production purpose and one for development purpose.

 > You may prefer to have a Makefile to manage dev dependencies install, that's ok and that's how Tezos manage them.
 I prefer to have only one manifest to manage all my dependecies.
 A better option is to use esy.sh but we will not introduce esy in this first training.